mehdirmti/Characteristic_Time_Method/README.md

 # Research Project: characteristic time (CTM) method

 Welcome to the repository for characteristic time method (CTM).
-This repository contains the code and data used to develop Characteristic Time Method (CTM) to predict Soil hydraulic properties estimation fromone-dimensional infiltration experiments, along with documentation and instructions for usage.
+This repository contains the code and data used to develop Characteristic Time Method (CTM) to predict Soil hydraulic properties estimation from one-dimensional infiltration experiments, along with documentation and instructions for usage.

 ## Overview